ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``CTX_INCLUDE_PAUTH_REGS``: Boolean option that, when set to 1, enables Pointer Authentication for Secure world.
 This will cause the ARMv8.3-PAuth registers to be included when saving and restoring the CPU context as part of world switch.
-Default value is 0 and this is an experimental feature.
+Default value is 0.
    Note that Pointer Authentication is enabled for Non-secure world irrespective of the value of this flag if the CPU supports it.